Measurement in quantum mechanics

 In quantum physics, a measurement is the testing or manipulation of a physical system to yield a numerical result.
 A fundamental feature of quantum theory is that the predictions it makes are probabilistic.

 The procedure for finding a probability involves combining a quantum state, which mathematically describes a quantum system, with a mathematical representation of the measurement to be performed on that system.
 The formula for this calculation is known as the Born rule.
 For example, a quantum particle like an electron can be described by a quantum state that associates to each point in space a complex number called a probability amplitude.
 Applying the Born rule to these amplitudes gives the probabilities that the electron will be found in one region or another when an experiment is performed to locate it.
 This is the best the theory can do; it cannot say for certain where the electron will be found.
 The same quantum state can also be used to make a prediction of how the electron will be moving, if an experiment is performed to measure its momentum instead of its position.
 The uncertainty principle implies that, whatever the quantum state, the range of predictions for the electron's position and the range of predictions for its momentum cannot both be narrow.
 Some quantum states imply a near-certain prediction of the result of a position measurement, but the result of a momentum measurement will be highly unpredictable, and vice versa.
 Furthermore, the fact that nature violates the statistical conditions known as Bell inequalities indicates that the unpredictability of quantum measurement results cannot be explained away as due to ignorance about local hidden variables within quantum systems.

 Measuring a quantum system generally changes the quantum state that describes that system.
 This is a central feature of quantum mechanics, one that is both mathematically intricate and conceptually subtle.
 The mathematical tools for making predictions about what measurement outcomes may occur, and how quantum states can change, were developed during the 20th century and make use of linear algebra and functional analysis.
 Quantum physics has proven to be an empirical success and to have wide-ranging applicability.

 On a more philosophical level, debates continue about the meaning of the measurement concept.
-The different interpretations of quantum mechanics, concern of solving what is known as the measurement problem.
+The different interpretations of quantum mechanics differ in how they address what is known as the measurement problem.